Prompting is not a substitute for probability measurements in large language models: General methods

 The Flan-T5 models have an encoder-decoder architecture and were pre-trained on a span corruption task before fine-tuning on a large collection of instruction-based tasks.
 To measure next-word probabilities under these models, we take the sentence prefix $\langle w_1, w_2, \dots, w_{n-1} \rangle$ (where $w_n$ is the word to be predicted) and append the sentinel token \sentinel.
 We then create the output sequence \sentinel{} $w_n$, and sum the probabilities corresponding to the tokens of $w_n$.
 To measure full-sentence probabilities, we compute a pseudo-likelihood inspired by \citeauthor{salazar_masked_2020}'s (\citeyear{salazar_masked_2020}) method for scoring sentences under masked language models.
 Going left to right, we mask out each word in the sentence using the T5 sentinel tokens, and then sum the log probabilities assigned to each true word.

-While the Flan-T5 models differ only in size, the OpenAI models also differ in training regime: text-curie-001 is an autoregressive language model at its core \citep[GPT-3;][]{brown_language_2020}, whereas text-davinci-002 has additional supervised fine-tuning, and text-davinci-003 has additional reinforcement learning \citep{ouyang_training_2022}.

-Many recent LLM evaluations rely on ChatGPT \citep{piantadosi_modern_2023,katzir_why_2023} or GPT-4 \citep{begus_large_2023,webb_emergent_2023,moskvichev_conceptarc_2023}.
-However, we exclude these models from our analyses because the OpenAI API does not provide access to token probabilities for chat-based models.
+While the Flan-T5 models differ only in size, the OpenAI models also differ in training regime: text-curie-001 is an autoregressive language model at its core \citep[GPT-3;][]{brown_language_2020}, whereas text-davinci-002 has additional supervised fine-tuning, and text-davinci-003 has additional reinforcement learning \citep{ouyang_training_2022}.\footnote{Many LLM evaluations use ChatGPT \citep{piantadosi_modern_2023,katzir_why_2023} or GPT-4 \citep{begus_large_2023,webb_emergent_2023,moskvichev_conceptarc_2023}.
+However, we exclude these models from our analyses because the OpenAI API does not provide access to token probabilities for chat-based models.}